Get to Know Dr. Misako Nagasaka

 She has more than a decade of experience in treating lung cancer and mesothelioma patients, exploring options that go well beyond standard chemotherapy.

-She also serves as an assistant professor of oncology at Wayne State University.
+She also serves as an associate professor of Hematology/Oncology at UCI School of Medicine.

 Specialties of Dr. Misako Nagasaka